 16. Heart mandala

-Green and pink which signify a connection to the heart chakra
+Green and pink signify a connection to the heart chakra

-Red which signifies a connection to the root/power chakra
+Red signifies a connection to the root/power chakra

-Blue or blue-green which signify a connection to the water element.
+Blue or blue-green signifies a connection to the water element.
 It enhances psychic perceptions as one meditates.

 To the general public, henna is a temporary method of tattoo application.
 However, Henna mandalas are a part of the ancient tradition of Mehndi in Africa, India, and the Middle East.